Seeing Chimpanzee in the forest of Uganda during Chimpanzee trekking in uganda

 How difficult is chimpanzee trekking in Uganda?

-The trek will mainly follow forest trails, but you should be prepared to traverse the undergrowth if the chimpanzees are located away from the trails.
+The trek will mainly follow forest trails.
+However, be prepared to traverse the undergrowth if the chimpanzees are away from the trails.
 During the rainy season, the trails will be more slippery, and the forest will be denser.
 This will increase the difficulty of the trek.

 Vibrant Holiday Safaris ensures a perfect chimpanzee adventure that will leave you surely amazed.